ACElab-UR/ACEBook/README.md

 The last command will automatically push the latest build to the `gh-pages` branch.
 More information on this hosting process can be found [here](https://jupyterbook.org/publish/gh-pages.html#manually-host-your-book-with-github-pages).

-Typically after a few minutes the site should be viewable online at [link](link).
+Typically after a few minutes the site should be viewable online at [https://acelab-ur.github.io/ACEBook/](https://acelab-ur.github.io/ACEBook/).
 If not, check repository settings under Options -> GitHub Pages to ensure that the gh-pages branch is configured as the build source for GitHub Pages.

 An example command to push all new changes to the git repository is: